-Although the weather is still really mild here, it’s still fall!!
-That calls for delicious, fall comfort foods.
+Although the weather is still really warm here, it’s officially fall!!
+That calls for delicious, comforting, fall meals.

 The other day, I was watching Cook’s Country and saw the most delicious barbecue beans recipe.
 They called it backyard barbecue beans.
 I knew I had to make it.
 So when my husband asked me what I wanted for my family birthday dinner, I told him smoked pork and ribs so I’d have a reason to make them!